-Here’s how to make your own homemade sugar free peanut butter chips.
-These yummy homemade peanut butter chips are perfect for brownies, chocolate cookies, or snacking.
+It’s so easy to make your own low carb sugar free peanut butter chips.
+And, the chips are perfect to use for baking or snacking.

 There are some great recipes out there that require peanut butter chips.
 Although you can buy a bag of stevia sweetened low carb chocolate chips, I haven’t seen sugar free peanut butter chips sold anywhere.

-I came up with this recipe for homemade sugar free peanut butter chips sweetened with stevia and erythritol that are perfect for baking.
-But, they are so delicious, you’ll want to snack on them too.
+I came up with this recipe for peanut butter flavored low carb chips to use for baking.
+But, they are so delicious, I ended up snackin on them too.

 These homemade peanut butter chips are great for adding peanut butter flavor to brownies, chocolate cookies, fudge, muffins, trail mix, sprinkling on ice cream, or just plain old snacking.
 I must warn you on the snacking as they are quite addicting and you may not be able to stop at a serving or two.